 Everything described earlier about hiking applies.
 However the skier has more demanding weather conditions to consider, and must take that into consideration.
 In addition if you are recreating in the mountains in the winter you should take an avalanche course and make sure you carry a beacon, probe and shovel.

 The following is worth repeating:

 Always Carry the 10 Essentials!

-If you decide to ski out of bounds, be ready to stay out overnight in a survival situation.
+If you make the poor decision to ski out of bounds ducking the rope in downhill ski gear, be ready to stay out overnight in a survival situation or worse.
 It is quite likely that you may not be reported missing for many hours and you will most likely be stuck in the snow, in damp clothes, fighting hypothermia.
 Remember that damp or wet clothes suck away precious body heat.
 It will be cold!
 Carry extra dry clothing, food, survival gear, and be mentally prepared to endure some of the most miserable hours of your life.
 Reproduced below is the text of a SkiSafe leaflet the team distributes.
 You’ll find it’s very similar to the “10 ways to avoid becoming lost” above.

 Be Prepared For Skiing

 When skiing, stick to a return time, and leave enough time to get home without causing people to worry about you.
 Take the proper equipment and have a trip plan – even if you will be skiing for only a few hours on a local mountain.